nf-core/multiplesequencealign/README.md

 To get a feeling of what the pipeline does, run:

-(No need to download or provide any file, try it!)
+(You don't need to download or provide any file, try it!)

 ```
 nextflow run nf-core/multiplesequencealign \